 Liquidity.
 Our liquidity requirements are generally met from positive cash flow from operations.
 Positive cash flow results from reinsurance and insurance premiums being collected prior to disbursements for claims, which disbursements generally take place over an extended period after the collection of premiums, sometimes a period of many years.
 Collected premiums are generally invested, prior to their use in such disbursements, and investment income provides additional funding for loss payments.
-Our net cash flows from operating activities were \$3.8 billion and \$2.9 billion for the years ended December 31, 2021 and 2020, respectively.
-Additionally, these cash flows reflected net tax payments of \$98.0 million and net tax recoveries of \$169.7 million for the years ended December 31, 2021 and 2020, respectively, as well as net catastrophe loss payments of \$834.1 million and \$661.5 million for the years ended December 31, 2021 and 2020, respectively.
+Our net cash flows from operating activities were \$3.7 billion and \$3.8 billion for the years ended December 31, 2022 and 2021, respectively.
+Additionally, these cash flows reflected net catastrophe loss payments of \$677 million and \$834 million for the years ended December 31, 2022 and 2021, respectively and net tax payments of \$171 million and \$98 million for the years ended December 31, 2022 and 2021, respectively.

 If disbursements for claims and benefits, policy acquisition costs and other operating expenses were to exceed premium inflows, cash flow from reinsurance and insurance operations would be negative.
 The effect on cash flow from insurance operations would be partially offset by cash flow from investment income.
-Additionally, cash inflows from investment maturities and dispositions, both short-term investments and longer term maturities are available to supplement other operating cash flows.
+Additionally, cash inflows from investment maturities - both short-term investments and longer term maturities are available to supplement other operating cash flows.
+We do not expect to supplement negative insurance operations cash flows from investment dispositions.

 As the timing of payments for claims and benefits cannot be predicted with certainty, we maintain portfolios of long term invested assets with varying maturities, along with short-term investments that provide additional liquidity for payment of claims.
-At December 31, 2021 and December 31, 2020, we held cash and short-term investments of \$2.6 billion and \$1.9 billion, respectively.
+At December 31, 2022 and December 31, 2021, we held cash and short-term investments of \$2.4 billion and \$2.6 billion, respectively.
 Our short-term investments are generally readily marketable and can be converted to cash.
-In addition to these cash and short-term investments, at December 31, 2021, we had \$1.4 billion of available for sale fixed maturity securities maturing within one year or less, \$7.2 billion maturing within one to five years and \$6.7 billion maturing after five years.
-Our \$1.8 billion of equity securities are comprised primarily of publicly traded securities that can be easily liquidated.
+In addition to these cash and short-term investments, at December 31, 2022, we had \$1.3 billion of available for sale fixed maturity securities maturing within one year or less, \$7.5 billion maturing within one to five years and \$5.3 billion maturing after five years.
+Our \$281 million of equity securities are comprised primarily of publicly traded securities that can be easily liquidated.
 We believe that these fixed maturity and equity securities, in conjunction with the short-term investments and positive cash flow from operations, provide ample sources of liquidity for the expected payment of losses in the near future.
 We do not anticipate selling a significant amount of securities or using available credit facilities to pay losses and LAE but have the ability to do so.
 Sales of securities might result in realized capital gains or losses.
-At December 31, 2021 we had \$274.4 million of net pre-tax unrealized appreciation related to fixed maturity securities, comprised of \$477.5 million of pre-tax unrealized appreciation and \$203.1 million of pre-tax unrealized depreciation.
+At December 31, 2022 we had \$1.9 billion of net pre-tax unrealized depreciation related to available for sale fixed maturity securities, comprised of \$2.0 billion of pre-tax unrealized depreciation and \$81 million of pre-tax unrealized appreciation.

 Management generally expects annual positive cash flow from operations, which reflects the strength of overall pricing.
 However, given the recent set of catastrophic events, cash flow from operations may decline and could become negative in the near term as significant claim payments are made related to the catastrophes.
-However, as indicated above, the Company has ample liquidity to settle its catastrophe claims.
+However, as indicated above, the Company has ample liquidity to settle its catastrophe claims and/or any payments due for its catastrophe bond program.